rsdoiel/rsdoiel.github.io/blog/2019/07/28/freedos-to-oberon-system-3.md

 interesting to use it again and see what I remembered from the days of old.
-While PC and MS DOS no longer exist as commercial productions an wonderful group of Open Source hackers have brought new life into DOS with FreeDOS 1.2[^3].
+While PC and MS DOS no longer exist as commercial productions an wonderful group of Open Source hackers have brought new life into DOS with FreeDOS 1.2.
 You'll find many of your old familiar commands but also some nice improvements.
 You can even run it under VirtualBox which is what I proceeded to do.

+NOTE: Download FreeDOS from http://freedos.org/download

 ### VirtualBox 6.0 setup